nullgemm/globuf/readme.md

 ```

 You may have noticed there are two variants of the examples: simple and complex.
-Because Globox only implements windowing, the simple examples don't do much.
+Because Globuf only implements windowing, the simple examples don't do much.

 Since my other libraries implementing desktop-app features also needed examples,
 I decided although they are completely independent to create a complex variant
-integrating them together with Globox.
+integrating them together with Globuf.

 To compile these complex examples, you will therefore need these libraries.
 For convenience, a script downloading their latest releases can be found in